 Why start a personal training business?

 You have done your time at a big box gym, studio, or other fitness center and are ready to move off into your own personal training business.
-You want to set your own hours, manage your own clients, charge what you want to charge for your services, and most importantly you want to work with the people that YOU choose and feel you can best service.
+You want to set your own hours, manage your own clients, charge what you want to charge for your services, and most importantly you want to work with the people that YOU choose and feel you can best serve.

 Starting your own personal training business means you have the freedom and the capability to work on your terms with your best interests in mind.
 You could eventually bring your personal training salary to 6-figures with a little elbow grease and time.